Johnr24/COVID19_FACESHIELD_4_CNC_ROUTER/README.md

 It is designed to fit a standard 80mm European 4 hole holepunch.

-included is the Fusion 360 file and a STEP file
+included is the .F3D file which will open in Autodesk Fusion 360 (downloadable from autodesk's website) and also a STEP file which should open in most common cam software